h2oai/challenge-wildfires/README.md

 ### Submission

-**Make a compressed archive file for submission**
+This operation is going to create a new archive file in the root directory of the repo called `submission.tar`.
+The archive follows challenge rules and contains the wave app, Python notebook, and this README.

 ```bash
 cd wave-app
 make submission
 ```
-This operation is going to create a new archive file in the root directory of the repo called `submission.tar`.
-The archive follows challenge rules and contains the wave app, Python notebook, and this README.